exaloop/codon/docs/intro/faq.md

 # Usage

-## Is Codon free?

-Codon is and always will be free for non-production use.
-That means you can use Codon freely for personal, academic, or other non-commercial applications.

-## Is Codon open source?
+## Is Codon free and open source?

-Codon is licensed under the [Business Source License (BSL)](https://mariadb.com/bsl11/), which means its source code is publicly available and it's free for non-production use.
-The BSL is technically *not* an "open source" license, although in many circumstances you can still treat Codon as you would any other open source project.
-Importantly, as per the BSL, each version of Codon converts to an actual open source license (specifically, [Apache](https://www.apache.org/licenses/LICENSE-2.0)) after 3 years.

-## How can I use Codon for production or commercial use?

-Please reach out to [info@exaloop.io](mailto:info@exaloop.io) to inquire about a production-use license.
+Yes, Codon is free and open source under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Exaloop offers enterprise and custom solutions on top of Codon for a variety of applications, use cases and industries; please email [info@exaloop.io](mailto:info@exaloop.io) to learn more.

 # Contributing